What Are Precious Metals Exactly

 What Is the Futures Market for Precious Metals

 Other marketplaces for precious metal futures are the Shanghai Futures Exchange (SHFE), the Multi Commodity Exchange (MCX) in Mumbai and the Tokyo Commodity Exchange (TOCOM).
-The Sanghai Gold Exchange (SGE), on which gold is traded based on the spot price, operates like the LBMA but publishes transparent reports on trading volume.
+The Shanghai Gold Exchange (SGE), on which gold is traded based on the spot price, operates like the LBMA but publishes transparent reports on trading volume.

 What Is the Physical Market for Precious Metals